Ranjit Das (footballer)

-Ranjit Das (রণজিৎ দাস; born 29 October 1932) is a former Bangladeshi football player and coach.
-He represented the East Pakistan football team from 1955 to 1962, and also served as captain of the team.
+Ranjit Das (রণজিৎ দাস; 29 October 1932 – 2 February 2026) was a Bangladeshi football player and coach.
+He represented the East Pakistan football team from 1955 to 1961, and also served as captain of Chittagong Division team.

 Early life

-Ranjit Das was born on 29 October 1932 in Sylhet, British India, the fifth and youngest child of Kamala Kant Das and Vasantilata Das.
+Das was born on 29 October 1932 in Sylhet, Bengal Presidency, British India, the fifth and youngest child of Kamala Kant Das and Vasantilata Das.
 In 1947, he got an opportunity to play cricket for Town Club.
-Nonetheless, his cricket career ended following the 1947 Sylhet referendum, as a large part of the elite body who managed cricket moved to India.
+Nonetheless, his cricket career ended following the 1947 Sylhet referendum in British India, as a large part of the elite body who managed cricket moved to India, while Sylhet became part of Pakistan.

 Club career

 Early career

-On 7 August 1954, Ranjit represented Town Club in the final of a local tournament against United Friends Club in Habiganj.
-His team won the game 1–0, with Ranjit's performance against the opposing team's striker, Balai Das, a member of the East Pakistan football team, standing out.
-Following the game, he was offered a position to play for Merchant Club and crossed the border to Agartala, where his team tied goalless in an exhibition game against hosts Birendra Club.
-This game was observed by S. D. Burman, who later praised Ranjit's performance.
+On 7 August 1954, Das represented Town Club in the final of a local tournament against United Friends Club in Habiganj.
+His team won the game 1–0, with Das's performance against the opposing team's striker, Balai Das, a member of the East Pakistan football team, standing out.
+Following the game, he was offered a position to play for Merchant Club and crossed the border to Agartala, where his team drew goalless in an exhibition game against hosts Birendra Club.
+This game was observed by S. D. Burman, who later praised Das's performance.
 In 1955, East Bengal Club from Kolkata played an invitational match in Comilla.
-Ranjit, representing the hosts, Comilla XI, kept a clean sheet in a 3–0 victory.
-In the same year, he represented Ispahani Club in the Dhaka First Division League and played four games before the league was suspended due to a flood.
+Das, representing the hosts, Comilla XI, kept a clean sheet in a 3–0 victory.
+In the same year, he represented Ispahani Club in the Dhaka First Division League and played four games before the league was suspended due to flooding.